 Passport Check and Send – Post Office

-The Post Office has thousands of branches throughout the United Kingdom, providing a myriad of services to the general public.
+The Post Office has thousands of branches throughout the United Kingdom, providing a myriad of posting, travel, insurance and identity services to the general public.
 These branches vary a lot in both their size and the different facilities they have available, which means that not all of them will be able to process passport applications.
-Luckily, however, the Post Office website will allow you to search under your hometown or your postcode to find the nearest branch to you that can help you with your application.
+Luckily, the Post Office website will allow you to search under your hometown or your postcode to find the nearest Post Office branch that can help you with your application.

-When applying for your new adult passport through the Post Office, you will need to provide some supporting documents.
+When applying for your new adult passport through the Post Office, you must provide some supporting documents.
 These may include:

 - A birth certificate.